Bellydance and the Chakras - Shakti's Manifesto

 and yet consistently return to predictable, stable patterns (or

-"energy levels") when acted upon by a disruptive outside force.
+"energy levels") when acted upon by a disruptive outside force so long as

 In Eastern Medicine, when the energy pathways within the body are